 You can try walking through your pool with soft shoes on from side to side trying to stretch the liner and remove wrinkles.

 This could be due to a couple of issues, firstly we would recommend testing your pool water for excessive minerals and metals.
 Too much copper can lead to blue or green stains on your liner.
-Copper is an excellent algaecide but high levels will cause staining, there are many non copper algaecides which work just as well so it might be worth switching if you are getting these coulour stains.
+Copper is an excellent algaecide but high levels will cause staining, there are many non-copper algaecides that work just as well so it might be worth switching if you are getting these colour stains.
 Green stains can also be caused by algae itself, dead algae and tannins from leaves will often leave brown/green stains.

 Here are simple tips to help keep fading to a minimum.